 “If my research focused on White pastors during this period, I would actually be depressed,” Foley said.
 “Thankfully, those were not the only voices in the conversation.”

 Foley shared a few of the responses by Black pastors to such tragedies, including one by a pastor in the wake of White’s lynching.

 Montrose W. Thornton called for Black people accused of crimes to “be a law unto [them]self.”
-He encouraged them die in their tracks taking as many of their pursuers with them as possible.
+He encouraged them to die in their tracks, taking as many of their pursuers with them as possible.